 Designing the employees’ job responsibilities in a way that allows them to work through their strengths is one of the most powerful motivation boosters.

 Research has indicated that employees who are given the opportunities to utilize their specialized skills in most of the routine tasks show the highest probability to become top performers on regular basis.

 The point is to motivate and entice them in whatever task they have in hand and have them ready to perform in the most efficient manner.

 For example, you may have a Content Quality Assurance professional in your Content Development team, an expert in MS Excel.
-As most of the project management activities can be done through excel spreadsheet or Google docs, asking the professional to take over the charge of managing content project schedule on a daily basis will tempt them to perform exceptional motivation and productivity.
+As most of the project management activities can be done through excel spreadsheet or Google docs, asking the professional to take over the charge of managing content project schedules on a daily basis will tempt them to perform exceptional motivation and productivity.

 5. Encourage Input and Options for the Work